-28 Apple Watch tips and tricks you should know
+31 Apple Watch tips and tricks you should know

 27. How's your ECG?

-On the fourth-generation Apple Watch, Cupertino has added the ability to check your ECG from your wearable device.
-To do so, tap on the ECG app on your watch, then hold your finger on the digital crown for 30 seconds while electrical signals are measured.
+Since the fourth-generation Apple Watch, you can now check your ECG from your wearable device.
+To do so, tap on the ECG app on your watch, then hold your finger on the digital crown to see what your heart rate is.

 28. Concentrate